 - James served in the army from the age of 17, fighting in the first Gulf War

-- A disturbing 'friendly-fire' incident teamed with the tragic death of his new-born son triggered his PTSD – but it was years until he sought help
+- A horrific friendly-fire incident and the death of his baby son triggered his PTSD

-- Research by Combat Stress shows concerning surge in veterans seeking help for mental health problems as number of cases quadruples in just 20 years
+- Surge seen in veterans seeking help for mental health as cases quadruple over past 20 years

-- But counselling and treatment by charity continues to be vital lifeline for over 6,000 suffering British veterans
+- But treatment by charity is acting as lifeline for 6,000+ suffering British soldiers

 For many young servicemen and women joining up to the army, the threat of post-traumatic stress disorder (PTSD) is very real.